luciotato/waitfor-ES6/README.md

 This is a port of the original [Wait.for] (http://github.com/luciotato/waitfor), now implemented using ***the upcoming*** javascript/ES6-Harmony generators.
-It requires ***bleeding edge unstable node v0.11.6, plus the --harmony command line option***
+It requires ***bleeding edge node v0.11.6, with --harmony command line option***

-This lib is based on ECMAScript 6, which is the next version of the javascript standard, code-named "Harmony", with a target release date of December 2013.
+This lib is based on ECMAScript 6 "Harmony", the next version of the javascript standard, target release date December 2013.

 This lib also uses bleeding edge V8 Harmony features, so you’ll need to use the latest (unstable) nodejs version (v0.11.6) and also pass the --harmony flag when executing node.

 Example:

-    node --harmony waitfor-demo.js
+    node --harmony blogServer.js

 Wait.for on stable Node
 --